-Five years ago, my first impression of Ho Chi Minh City/Saigon were not great.
+Five years ago, my first impression of Ho Chi Minh City (also known as “Saigon”), Vietnam were not great.
 It was hot, dusty, chaotic with the scooters and traffic, and not a lot of exciting things to see in this large city.
-Our 10 day family trip in Vietnam started in Hanoi and ended in Ho Chi Minh City.
-We took a tour with Tonkin Travels.
-The 2 day Ho Chi Minh City tour included visiting Chinatown’s temples in District 5, seeing the Cathedral of Notre Dame and Central Post Office in District 1, and taking a boat/river cruise along the Mekong River.
-We wish we could have seen more!
+Our 10-day family trip in Vietnam started in Hanoi and ended in Ho Chi Minh City via a tour.
+We wish we could have seen more as two days in Ho Chi Minh City was not enough time.

-Fast forward to present day.
-Scooters are everywhere.
+Fast forward to the present day.
+We’ve moved to Ho Chi Minh City in January 2018.
+Scooters and motorbikes are still everywhere.
 Weather is still the same – humid and hot.
 New high rises and constant construction is everywhere.
 The environment is similar to the previous visit.
 The major difference was that my mind has opened up and is more adaptable due to my experiences after years of travel.

 You’re in food heaven and eat till your heart desires!
-I had my share of Vietnamese food – vegetarian pho (since I don’t eat meat), bành mì (sandwiches), bành xèo (Vietnamese crepe), spring rolls, soft shell crab, unique vegetables, and tropical fruits.
+I had my share of Vietnamese food – vegetarian pho (since I don’t eat meat), bánh mì (sandwiches), bánh xèo (Vietnamese crepe), spring rolls, soft shell crab, unique vegetables, and tropical fruits.
 So much good food!
 We can’t forget the delicious dessert, chè with condensed milk and jellies.
+Click here for more mouth-watering foods to eat around Vietnam.

 Some of the best foods have been in the open rooftop restaurants.
 They’re fun with the hipster vibe and cool decor.
 Plus, the city views are awesome and you may have a beautiful sunset as a reward.
 Highly recommend Mountain Retreat (36 Lê Lợi, Ben Nghe) and Secret Garden (158 Pasteur, Ben Nghe), which have delicious Vietnamese food.
 Thumbs up to the creative drinks at Mountain Retreat too.

 Have a vegetarian or vegan diet?
-This city has lots of vegetarian specific restaurants to choose from.
+This city has lots of vegetarian-specific restaurants to choose from.
 It’s easy to find with a Google search or wandering through the alleyways and streets.
+Look for “chay” which is vegan food.
 Many restaurants have a vegetarian section on the menu too.

 Don’t want Vietnamese food?
 The city has lots of ethnic food – Indian, Korean, American, and much more.
 We ate Japanese food every other day.
 The sushi is pretty good, catering to a large number of Japanese visitors, and also Saigon Centre has tons of Japanese food options.